numberscope/frontscope/doc/visualizer-in-depth.md

 should NOT call `reset()`), and false if you do want the framework to `reset()`.

+### Draw your visualization

+The P5Visualizer provides a utility method `hatchRect(x, y, w, h)` that draws a rectangle with corner at (x, y) and width w and height h, filled with diagonal hatch lines.

 ### Show or stop the visualization; depart from a page element

 You shouldn't frequently need to implement `show()`, `stop()`, or `depart()`.